 All polypeptides are contraindicated in patients who have had an allergic reaction to them.

 Whenever possible, CMS and polymyxin B should not be given simultaneously with drugs that block neuromuscular transmission (eg, rocuronium) or are nephrotoxic (eg, aminoglycosides Aminoglycosides Aminoglycosides have concentration-dependent bactericidal activity.
 These antibiotics bind to the 30S ribosome, thereby inhibiting bacterial protein synthesis.
 Spectinomycin is a bacteriostatic... read more ).

 Use During Pregnancy and Breastfeeding

 Bacitracin may pose minimal risk during pregnancy and breastfeeding because systemic absorption is minimal; however, safety has not been established.

-Adverse effects include
+Adverse effects of polypeptides include

 Polymyxins are nephrotoxic.
 CMS and polymyxin B may cause circumoral and extremity paresthesias, vertigo, slurred speech, and muscle weakness and respiratory difficulty due to neuromuscular blockade, especially in patients with renal insufficiency.